-You will have numbness after surgery.
-This will be followed by abnormal sensations that mean you are getting feeling back in areas of your scalp.

-You can shower.

-No combing your hair as this pulls on your incisions for about 3 weeks.
+- You will have numbness after surgery.
+This will be followed by abnormal sensations that mean you are getting feeling back in areas of your scalp. - You can shower. - No combing your hair as this pulls on your incisions for about 3 weeks.
 Do not try to get the knots out of your hair.
 No chemical treatments, blow dryers or irons for 3 weeks.
-You will be numb & can't feel heat.

-You may have bruising & swelling of the eyes.
-It's ok to use ice to the eye area Sleep with your head elevated up on many pillows or in a recliner

-Take deep breaths frequently after surgery.
+You will be numb and unable to feet heat. - You may have bruising & swelling of the eyes.
+It's ok to use ice to the eye area.
+Sleep with your head elevated up on many pillows or in a recliner. - Take deep breaths frequently after surgery.
 4-5 every commercial break on TV or 10 x's an hour.
 Eat a high protein, low salt diet.
 Drink at least 4-8 ounces of fluid an hour while awake.
-Water, Gatorade, tea, and low sugar juices are recommended.

-Get up and move.
+Water, Gatorade, tea, and low sugar juices are recommended. - Get up and move.
 Walking is encouraged, at least 5 x's a day.
-Bathroom, kitchen, etc. Do not do anything that hurts. .
-No heavy lifting or strenuous activity until cleared by the doctor.
-Your recovery will take approximately 6 weeks.
-NO running for 6 weeks.

-Take your medications as prescribed.
-Use pain medication if needed.
-They can be nauseating so take with food.
-Otherwise take Tylenol.
-Do not take Tylenol in addition to your pain medication as it already contains it.
-Ibuprofen/Advil or Aleve can be used week 2.
-Take a stool softener or laxative as needed to prevent constipation.

-Take your antibiotics & Medrol dose pack as written and the other prescriptions as needed.

-Take Xanax for anxiety as needed & Ambien for sleep as needed.
-Do not take at the same time.
-You cannot drive or operate machinery while taking pain medication.

-Dr. Janis will see you for a post-op visit approx. 1 week after your surgery and then as scheduled.

-We will be able to tell your result 3 months after your surgery.

-We will notify you of your pre-op OPAC appointment and when your post-op appointment will be.
+Bathroom, kitchen, etc. - Do not do anything that hurts. - No heavy lifting or strenuous activity until cleared by the doctor. - Your recovery will take approximately 6 weeks.
+NO running for 6 weeks. - Take your medications as prescribed.
+Use narcotic pain medication if needed.
+Pain pills can be nauseating; take them with some crackers or toast.
+Once prescription medications (ie. Celebrex, Gabapentin and/or Oxycodone) are complete, you can start taking over the counter pain medications (Ibuprofen/Advil, Acetaminophen/Tylenol or Aleve).
+NO ASPIRIN. - Take a stool softener or laxative as needed to prevent constipation. - If prescribed, take your Medrol dose pack as written and the other prescriptions as needed. - You cannot drive or operate machinery while taking pain medication. - Dr. Janis will see you for a post-op visit approximately 1 week after your surgery and then as scheduled. - We will be able to tell your result 3 months after your surgery. - We will notify you of your pre-op OPAC appointment (if necessary) and when your post-op appointment will be.

 If you have severe nausea & vomit, have a temp 101 or higher, increased swelling, redness, increased drainage, drainage with an odor, opening of the incision or overall not feeling well notify Dr. Janis by calling the office 614-293-8566.
 If it is after office hours the Physician On-Call will be notified.
-If you feel it is an emergency go to the nearest ER or call 911.
+If you feel it is an emergency, go to the nearest ER or call 911.